An EPA agent searches for the origin of a dangerous new plant (written for Screams!)

 Delphinia let out a shaky breath.
 She knew where this story was going, feeling pity as the grieving widow resumed.

 “Henry got a dried sample, nearly seventy years old they said.
-Nobody thought it was still potent, until he got careless one day and the wind blew a small piece onto his arm.
+Nobody knew it was still potent until he got careless one day and the wind blew a small piece onto his arm.
 Well, I burned that damn leaf...
 And buried my husband a few months later.
 They said his poor heart gave out in the night but I know better.
 He knew what plants would do the trick.”